DevDecoder/DynamicXml/README.md

 ## Casting to dynamic

 To use include the NuGet in your solution and call the `dynamic?
-ToDynamic(DynamicXmlOptions?)` extension method on any `XObject`, e.g.
+ToDynamic(DynamicXOptions?)` extension method on any `XObject`, e.g.

 ```csharp